Stac Fada Member

 The Stac Fada Member is a distinctive layer towards the top of the Mesoproterozoic Bay of Stoer Formation, part of the Stoer Group (lowermost Torridonian Supergroup) in northwest Scotland.
 This rock unit is generally 10 to 15 m thick and is made of sandstone that contains accretionary lapilli and many dark green glassy fragments of mafic composition.

-Evidence for a meteorite impact in the area of the Minch or near Lairg has been published and refined in a series of studies from 2008 to 2019.
-The unit dates to approximately 1.2 billion years ago.
+The member records evidence for an impact event in the near vicinity (likely in the Minch or near Lairg), dating to around 1 billion years ago.

 The name comes from a small promontory to the west of the village of Stoer, in Assynt, Sutherland (at 58.201°N 5.349°W).

 Extent

 The Stac Fada Member is exposed at a series of localities on or near the coast of Wester Ross, extending for about 50 km from the western side of Loch Ewe in the south to the Stoer peninsula in the north.